openwdl/wdl/SPEC.md

 * Accepted types: `Int`
 * Default value: `0`

-A hint to the execution engine that a task _may_ be tried using a preemptible instance the specified number of times.
-Engines that are not configured to use or do not support preemptible instances may ignore this parameter and the implied number of retries completely.
+A hint to the execution engine that a task _may_ be tried using a preemptible instance up to the specified number of times.
+If all preemptible attempts fail due to preemption, the engine must fall back to executing on a non-preemptible instance (up to the limit imposed by `max_retries`).
+Engines that are not configured to use or do not support preemptible instances may ignore this hint entirely.

-Engines should only count failed tasks against the `preemptible` count if the reason for the failure was preemption.
-Other failures, such as unexpected non-zero exit codes, should be counted against the [`max_retries`](#max_retries) requirement instead.
+Engines must only count failed attempts against the `preemptible` count if the reason for the failure was preemption.
+Other failures (e.g., non-zero exit codes) count against the total number of attempts but not the `preemptible` count.

+The total number of task execution attempts (preemptible and non-preemptible combined) must not exceed the value of `max_retries` plus one (for the initial attempt).
+For example, if `preemptible` is `3` and `max_retries` is `2`, the engine may try the task on a preemptible instance up to 3 times, but the total number of attempts across all instance types must not exceed 3 (i.e., 2 retries plus the initial attempt).

-A value of `0` means the task should not be tried with a preemptible instance.
+A value of `0` means the task must not be tried with a preemptible instance.

+For example,

+* With `preemptible: 3` and `max_retries: 4`, the engine may try up to 3 preemptible attempts and, if all are preempted, fall back to non-preemptible for up to 2 more attempts.
+* With `preemptible: 3` and `max_retries: 2`, the engine may try preemptible up to 3 times but is capped at 3 total attempts, leaving no room for a non-preemptible fallback.
+* With `preemptible: 0` and `max_retries: 2`, the engine must not use preemptible instances and may retry up to 2 times on non-preemptible instances.
+* With `preemptible: 3` and `max_retries: 0`, the single attempt may be on a preemptible instance, but no retries are allowed.

 ```wdl
 task preemptible_example {